jadebono/DLT5141/html/exercises.md

 [Return to main page](../README.md)

+---

 **Important Notes:**

 1. There is a difference between an element and a tag.

-- An element contains a set of tags with attributes and their values;
+   - An element contains a set of tags with attributes and their values.
-- a tag is a set of characters opening and closing an element.
+   - A tag is a set of characters opening and closing an element.

 Example: